lgmoneda/lgmoneda.github.io/_posts/2021-01-12-spurious-correlation-ml-and-causality.md

 </figure>
 </div>

 When the virtual concept drift happens, there's little to worry about.
 You might want to review the policy you have built on top of the model since the distribution of input cases has changed, and the previous decision-making process can imply different things.
-Your model aggregated metric is different in a sample with such a different mix of examples.
+Your model aggregated metric is different in a sample with an eclectic mix of examples.

 There's nothing causal or anti-causal in the inputs' distribution.